© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of post-medieval tannery, Felkirk is a scheduled monument protected by Historic England under reference 1005775.
 View the official record →

-The site of a post-medieval tannery at Felkirk is a scheduled ancient monument in Yorkshire, England, representing evidence of leather-working industry from the early modern period.
+The Site of post-medieval tannery, Felkirk is a post-medieval industrial monument located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005775.

 Site of post-medieval tannery, Felkirk is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005775.